transdigiware/blockchain/howto/ibp-console-build-network.md

 1. You need to gather the following certificate information and save it to individual files that can be uploaded to the console.
 **Note:** The certificates inside the files can be in either `PEM` format or `base64 encoded` format.
  * **Peer or ordering service identity certificate** This is the signing certificate from your external CA that the peer or ordering service will use.
- * **Peer or ordering service identity private key**  This is your private key corresponding to the signed certificate from your third-party CA that this peer or ordering service will use.
+ * **Peer or ordering service identity private key**  This is your private key corresponding to the signed certificate from your external CA that this peer or ordering service will use.
  * **Peer or ordering service organization MSP definition** You must manually generate this file using instructions provided in [Manually building an MSP JSON file](/docs/services/blockchain?topic=blockchain-ibp-console-organizations#console-organizations-build-msp).
  * **TLS CA certificate** This is the public signing certificate created by your external TLS CA that will be used by this peer or ordering service.
   * **TLS CA private key** This is the private key corresponding to the signed certificate from your TLS CA that will be used by this peer or ordering service for secure communications with other members on the network.